 Supermodel Jodie Kidd is the great granddaughter of legendary newspaper magnate Lord Beaverbrook, who served in the British cabinet during both world wars.
 This illustrious ancestor has always taken centre stage in stories of her genetic heritage, but Jodie has long suspected a skeleton in the Kidd family closet.

-“I was always brought up with people saying ‘In all families you have good people and you have bad people,’” Jodie remembers.
+“I was always brought up with people saying ‘In all families you have good people and you have bad people,’” Jodie remembers at the start of her episode of Who Do You Think You Are?
 “This has always intrigued me.
 What has happened in my family for me to remember that saying?”

 Despite the scandal, a few years later the government granted Rowland Hodge a title.
 But why?
 At the Houses of Parliament archives Jodie unearths two incredible letters, one from Sir Winston Churchill and the other from King George V, which reveal that Rowland was embroiled in the original ‘Cash for Honours’ scandal.
 Her ancestor (a man who the King described as of “unattractive – to say the least of it – character”) paid for his baronetcy.

 Hoping for more positive news along her paternal line, Jodie turns her attention to Canada-born Lord Beaverbrook, Max Aitken, and his antecedents among one of the country’s oldest families, the Drurys.
 At the family’s burial plot in Saint John, New Brunswick, she finds evidence of two further Drury generations, as well as an ominous date which suggests another dark episode in the family’s history.